JanssenProject/jans/docs/janssen-server/config-guide/scim-config/scim-group-config.md

 ### Get Group by ID

 We can view the specific group details through its `id` using `get-group-by-id` operation.
-For example, We can put the above created group `id:7a20464c-3651-48a0-9c9c-6b59373df60c` with `--url-suffix` to get the groupe details.
+For example, We can put the above created group `id:7a20464c-3651-48a0-9c9c-6b59373df60c` with `--url-suffix` to get the group details.
 The following command as below:

 ```bash title="Command"
 jans cli -scim --operation-id get-group-by-id \